-Multiple Dwellings Relief was the SDLT relief that allowed a buyer acquiring two or more dwellings in a single transaction (or in linked transactions) to compute the SDLT charge on the average per-dwelling consideration rather than the total transaction consideration.
-Introduced by Finance Act 2011 Schedule 22, the relief operated for transactions with effective dates from 19 July 2011 to 31 May 2024 inclusive.
-The full architecture sat in FA 2003 Schedule 6B (inserted by FA 2011), and remained in force in that form (with amendments through the Stamp Duty Land Tax Act 2015 and Finance Act 2016) until the abolition commencement on 1 June 2024.
+If you still have a live MDR claim, or HMRC has opened an enquiry into one, the figures are not small: on a four-dwelling £2 million purchase the relief was worth roughly £50,000 to £60,000, and that is exactly the amount HMRC is trying to claw back when it challenges a dwelling count.
+Multiple Dwellings Relief let you, as a buyer acquiring two or more dwellings in a single transaction (or in linked transactions), compute the SDLT charge on the average per-dwelling consideration rather than the total transaction consideration.
+Introduced by Finance Act 2011 Schedule 22, it operated for transactions with effective dates from 19 July 2011 to 31 May 2024 inclusive.
+The full architecture sat in FA 2003 Schedule 6B (inserted by FA 2011), and remained in force in that form (with amendments through the Stamp Duty Land Tax Act 2015 and Finance Act 2016) until abolition commenced on 1 June 2024.

 Schedule 6B paragraph 2: the gateway claim mechanic

-Schedule 6B paragraph 2 was the gateway provision.
-The buyer had to acquire two or more dwellings in a single transaction, or one dwelling and additional dwellings under linked transactions that aggregated under FA 2003 section 108.
-The relief operated by election rather than automatically: the buyer had to make a claim in the SDLT return for the transaction.
+Paragraph 2 was the gateway.
+You had to acquire two or more dwellings in a single transaction, or one dwelling and additional dwellings under linked transactions that aggregated under FA 2003 section 108.
+The relief operated by election, not automatically: you had to claim it in the SDLT return for the transaction.
 Without a claim, the standard residential SDLT rates applied to the full consideration (with the 5% additional-dwellings surcharge under Schedule 4ZA layered on where applicable).
-A claim could be made by amendment within the 12-month statutory amendment window under FA 2003 Schedule 10 paragraph 6 where the original return had omitted the claim, provided the amendment was filed within that window.
+If the original return omitted the claim, you could still claim by amendment within the 12-month statutory amendment window under FA 2003 Schedule 10 paragraph 6, provided you filed inside that window.

 Two exclusions sat alongside the gateway.
 Where the same property was the subject of a claim under FA 2003 section 71 charities relief, MDR was not available.
 Where the section 75A anti-avoidance rule applied to the transaction or scheme, MDR (like other reliefs) was potentially defeated.
-The section 75A risk was material for highly-structured acquisitions that involved chains of intermediary entities or unconventional payment routes; for ordinary buy-to-let portfolio acquisitions it rarely bit.
+That section 75A risk was real for highly-structured acquisitions involving chains of intermediary entities or unconventional payment routes; for an ordinary buy-to-let portfolio acquisition it rarely bit.

 Schedule 6B paragraph 3: the dwelling definition